codersMom/angular100-labs-2020-06-22/Ch09-Routing/1routing/README.md

       ],
    ```

 1. Because **angular.json** was updated you need to restart the server for changes to be picked up.
-Do that now.
+Do that now by stopping and restarting the server.

 1. Let's create an **About** "page" for our application.
 Make the component have an inline template and inline styling.